k0raty/cv.github.io/index.md

     • 2020/2021 – Bachelor of mathématics with the faculty of Lille

-    • 2021/2022 – M1 Master Data Science assumed in English with Centrale Lille/Faculty of Lille
+    • 2021/2022 – M1 Master Data Science assumed in English with Centrale Lille